dethos/rapido/README.md

 Rapido
 ======

-This is a simple app i made while learning the basic principles of meteor.js.
+This is a simple app i made while was learning the basic principles of meteor.js.

-It uses [Ink Framework](http://ink.sapo.pt/) for front end ( found in `.css` and `/public/fonts`) and [javascript-MD5](https://github.com/blueimp/JavaScript-MD5) lib for hash creations.
+It uses [Ink Framework](http://ink.sapo.pt/) for front end ( found in `.css` and `/public/font`) and [javascript-MD5](https://github.com/blueimp/JavaScript-MD5) lib for hash creation.

 See it in action [here](http://rapido.ovalerio.net).